NelsonAraujo93/JavaScriptCapstoneModule2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me the chance to improve my coding.
+We would like to thank Microverse for giving me the chance to improve my coding.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>